zvada/technology/docs/software/koji-mass-rebuilds.md

 We can get dependency information from a number of places:

-- scraping .spec files for Requires/BuildRequires/Provides and %package names
+- scraping .spec files for Requires/BuildRequires/Provides and `%package` names
-- querying existing rpms directly on koji-hub and our OS/EPEL mirrors (rpm -q)
+- querying existing rpms directly on koji-hub and our OS/EPEL mirrors (`rpm -q`)
-- querying srpms from 'osg-build prebuild' directly for build requirements
+- querying srpms from `osg-build prebuild` directly for build requirements
 - inspecting previous buildroots to determine resolved build dependencies
-- use repoquery to determine whatrequires/whatprovides for packages
+- use `repoquery` to determine whatrequires/whatprovides for packages
-- use yum-builddep to find packages with all build requirements available
+- use `yum-builddep` to find packages with all build requirements available
 - using the repodata (primary+filelists) from rpm repositories, including:
 - upcoming + 3.X development + external repos (Centos/EPEL/JPackage), OR
 - osg-upcoming-elX-build, which includes them all

 One important aspect is that the runtime requirements are also relevant for determining build requirements, since a build will require installing all of the runtime requirements of the packages required for the build.

-That is, ((A BuildRequires B) and (B Requires C)) implies (A BuildRequires C).
+That is, `(A BuildRequires B) and (B Requires C)` implies `A BuildRequires C`.

-Combined with the fact that runtime requirements are transitive, that is, ((A Requires B) and (B Requires C)) implies (A Requires C), computing build requirements is a recursive operation, which can be many levels deep.
+Combined with the fact that runtime requirements are transitive, that is, `(A Requires B) and (B Requires C)` implies `A Requires C`, computing build requirements is a recursive operation, which can be many levels deep.

-Another question to keep in mind is whether to use versioned requires/provides (ie, BuildRequires xyz >= 1.2-3) or to only pay attention to the package/capability names.
+Another question to keep in mind is whether to use versioned requires/provides (i.e., BuildRequires xyz >= 1.2-3) or to only pay attention to the package/capability names.
 Similarly, whether to pay any attention to conflicts/obsoletes.
 These would add complexity to anything except the standard tools (repoquery, yum-builddep) which already take these things into account.
 (And we may get pretty far even without paying attention to versions.)

 Note also that the dependencies/capabilities for a given package often varies between different rhel versions.